- UCG involves burning coal underground

 An alternative well configuration called CRIP (controlled retracting injection point) is the main method that is being considered at present.
 Developed by Lawrence Livermore National Laboratory (LLNL) in the 1970s, the CRIP method involves drilling one (or in some cases two parallel) horizontal well(s) through the coal seam.
 In the case of a single horizontal well, a vertical production well to take the syngas to the surface.
 For two parallel wells (usually around 30m apart) one would be used as the injection well and the other as the production well.
 In either case injection would start at the far end of the horizontal well and the injection point would be retracted along the well as the burn proceeds.
 A series of cavities will be burned out of the coal along the length of the injection well.
 This allows a considerably larger amount of coal to be burned using a single pair of wells.

-Schematic of the UCG process, using the controlled retracting injection point (CRIP) configuration
+Schematic of the UCG process, using the controlled retracting injection point (CRIP) method

 There are a number of huge issues that have come to light during the limited testing of UCG over the last century and doubtless others that wait to be discovered if it is ever used on a large scale.
 The most serious known local issues relate to the wide variety of toxic hydrocarbon compounds that are produced as a by product of the process (particularly in lower temperature parts of the burn chamber).
 Of particular concern are BTEX (benzene, toluene, ethyl-benzene and zylenes) compounds, phenols and polycyclic aromatic hydrocarbons (PAHs).
 In particular the American Petroleum Institute, a body not know for its concern for human health, has stated that “it is generally considered that the only absolutely safe concentration for benzene is zero”.
 In fact there is already plenty of experience of the hazards of coal gasification.
 The production of town gas (during the 19th and 20th centuries) from mined coal in plants around the world has resulted in a legacy of contaminated sites.
 The big difference with UCG is that it is not happening is a sealed chamber but out in the natural environment, which pretty much guarantees that some of those contaminants will find there way into the biosphere.